-On April 19, 2024, the Company commenced a new At The Market offering program with B. Riley Inc., Ladenburg Thalmann & Co.
+On April 19, 2024, the Company commenced an At The Market offering program with B. Riley Inc., Ladenburg Thalmann & Co.
 Inc., Kingswood Investments, a division of Kingswood Capital Partners, LLC, PI Financial (US) Corp. and ATB Capital Markets USA Inc., each respectively acting as sales agents, under which the Company may offer and sell shares of its Common Stock from time to time through the sales agents having an aggregate offering price of up to \$70,000,000.
-As of August 14, 2024, the Company had sold 1,075,021 shares under this program for total net proceeds of \$1.24 million.
+As of May 30, 2024, B. Riley Securities is no longer participating as a sales agent.
+As of November 13, 2024, the Company had sold approximately 3.4 million shares under this program for total net proceeds of \$2.8 million.